A Brownian particle in a microscopic periodic potential: The frequency of returns to the atom

-as $\lambda\rightarrow 0$, since the return times of a random walk to the region around the origin have infinite expectation.
-However, random walks do have finite fractional moments $ <\frac{1}{2}$ for their return times, and Part (2) of Proposition~\ref{FracMoment} states the analogous property for our process.
+as $\lambda\searrow 0$ since the time elapsed during a random walk's excursion from a region around the origin has infinite expectation.
+However, the excursive durations for random walks do have finite fractional moments for exponents $<\frac{1}{2}$, and Part (2) of Prop.~\ref{FracMoment} states the analogous property for our process.

-\begin{proposition} Let $\tilde{n}_{1}$ and $R_{1}$ be defined as above. \begin{enumerate} \item There is a $C>0$ such that for $\lambda<1$
+\begin{proposition} Let $\tilde{n}_{1}$ and $R_{1}$ be defined as above. \begin{enumerate} \item There is a $C>0$ such that for $\lambda<1$,

-\item Each fractional moment $0<\alpha<\frac{1}{2}$ is uniformly bounded for $\lambda<1$
+\item Each fractional moment $0<\alpha<\frac{1}{2}$ is uniformly bounded for $\lambda<1$,

 \end{enumerate}

 \end{proposition}